 The following links provide examples of local and global organisations who have utilised videos to deliver falls prevention education:

 - STEADI toolkit: Instructional videos for health care providers

 - Falls in hospital – A doctor’s guide to prevention and management

 Falls prevention eNews:

-The Stay On Your Feet® program has a fortnightly eNewsletter called “Falls Prevention eNews”.
+The Stay On Your Feet® program has a monthly eNewsletter called “Falls Prevention eNews”.
 The newsletter provides information on events, training opportunities, new tools and resources related to falls prevention, along with the latest evidence in falls prevention best practice.
 To sign up for the Falls Prevention eNews enter your email address below.